BITSS/ACRE/docs/05-robust.md

                                             |___[code] clean_raw_3.py
                                             |___[code] clean_raw_4.py

 This simplified tree gives you a list of potential files where you could test different reasonable specifications.
-Here we suggest two types of contributions to robustness checks: contributing to mapping the universe of robustness checks and contributing to testing reasonable specifications.
-Both contributions should be recorded in the ACRE platform (under development) referring to files in a specific reproduction package.
+Here we suggest two types of contributions to robustness checks: i) mapping the universe of robustness checks and ii) testing reasonable specifications.
+Both contributions should be recorded in the ACRE platform referring to files in a specific reproduction package.

 ## Mapping the universe of robustness checks

-When examining a specific code file, or a specific section within a file, you will be asked to identify and record all specific analytical choices in that file or section.
-Possible types of analytical choices include (but are not limited to):

-- Analytical choices in data cleaning code:
+**Analytical choices in data cleaning code**
   - Variable definition
   - Data sub-setting
   - Data reshaping (merge, append, long/gather, wide/spread)
-  - Others (specify as "processing - other")
-- Analytical choices in analysis code:
+  - Others (specify as "processing - other") **Analytical choices in analysis code**
    - Regression function (link function)
    - Key parameters (tuning, tolerance parameters, etc.)
    - Controls